-SUSPENSION IN CASE OF WAR
+SUSPENSION IN THE CASE OF WAR

-- (a) In case of war.
-Contracting Governments which consider that they are affected, whether as belligerents or as neutrals, may suspend the whole or any part of the Regulations annexed hereto.
-The suspending Government shall immediately give notice of such suspension to the Organization. - (b) Such suspension shall not deprive other Contracting Governments of any right of control under the present Convention over the ships of the suspending Government when such ships are within their ports. - (c) The suspending Government may at any time terminate such suspension and shall immediately give notice of such termination to the Organization.
+(a) In case of war or other hostilities, a Contracting Government which considers that it is affected, whether as a belligerent or as a neutral, may suspend the operation of the whole or any part of the Regulations annexed hereto.
+The suspending Government shall immediately give notice of any such suspension to the Organization.

-(d) The Organization shall notify all Contracting Governments of any suspension or termination of suspension under this Article.
+- (b) Such suspension shall not deprive other over the ships of the suspending Government when such ships are within their ports. - (c) The suspending Government may at any time terminate such suspension and shall immediately give notice of such termination to the Organization. - (d) The Organization shall notify all Contracting Governments of any suspension or termination under this Article.